 We are here to mark that day in history when the Allied armies joined in battle to reclaim this continent to liberty.
 For 4 long years, much of Europe had been under a terrible shadow.
 Free nations had fallen, Jews cried out in the camps, millions cried out for liberation.
-Europe was enslaved, and the world waited for its rescue.
+Europe was enslaved, and the world prayed for its rescue.
 Here, in Normandy, the rescue began.
 Here the West stood, and fought against tyranny in a giant undertaking unparalleled in human history.

 We stand on a lonely, windswept point on the northern shore of France.
 As I speak, the air is soft and full of sunlight.
-But 40 years ago at this moment, the air was dense with smoke and the cries of men, the air was filled with the crack of rifle fire and the boom of cannons.
+But 40 years ago at this moment, the air was dense with smoke and the cries of men, the air was filled with the crack of rifle fire and the roar of cannon.
 At dawn on the morning of the 6th of June, 1944, 225 American Rangers jumped off a British landing craft and ran to the bottom of these cliffs.
 Their mission was one of the most difficult and daring of the Invasion: to climb these sheer and desolate cliffs and take out the enemy guns.
 The Allies had been told that the mightiest of those guns were here, and they would be trained on the beaches to stop the Allied advance.
-Removing the guns was pivotal to the Normandy Invasion, which itself was pivotal to the reclaiming of Europe and the end of the war.